 This Guide is not meant to be an exhaustive manual.
 For specific questions of style, consult the most recent edition of the style manual used in your disciplinary field (e.g., Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations; The MLA Style Manual; or the American Psychological Association (APA) Style Manual).
 When using a style manual, follow the specifications for published documents, but do not include typesetting notations often used when submitting manuscripts to a publisher.
 For assistance with style manuals, consult the following library resource site, or visit a campus library or the Writing Center.

 For assistance formatting your document in Microsoft Word, visit the Microsoft Office support site and search online for various elements, such as customized table of contents, section breaks, and footnotes.
 For assistance formatting your document in LaTeX, you may want to visit this LaTeX resource site, or review this tutorial guide for text formatting.
-There may also be formatting workshops offered through The Graduate School's Professional Development program.
+There may also be formatting workshops offered through The Graduate School's Professional Development program and recordings of the formatting workshops for both Mac and PC users are available to view at any time.
 Please note that The Graduate School does not offer technical support for Microsoft Word, LaTeX, or other word processing programs that students may use.
-It is each student's responsibility to ensure that his or her document is formatted appropriately according to the requirements set forth in this Guide.
+It is each student's responsibility to ensure that their document is formatted appropriately according to the requirements set forth in this Guide.

 Pay careful attention to spelling, punctuation, and grammar in your thesis or dissertation, as your work will be available for others to access online.
 The Graduate School will not review your thesis or dissertation for proofreading and editing purposes.
 The Graduate School will check your thesis or dissertation for proper formatting only.